 Casting on, learning a stitch or two, and binding off are the three skills you need as a knitter to do a project from start to finish on your own.
 Check out this tutorial for how to knit a basic bind off.

 We've all been there.
-Whether you're a first time knitter, just getting back into it after awhile, or can't quite remember how to work that bind off, we got you.
-This section of the site features great tutorials to help you out & friendly patterns to that let you improve while making something you can actually use!
+Whether you're a first time knitter, just getting back into it after awhile, or can't quite remember how to work that bind off, Hands Occupied has you covered.
+This section of the site features beginner-friendly tutorials & patterns to that help you improve while making something you can actually use!

 This absolute beginner-friendly pattern is knit entirely in garter stitch, which means you only have to know how to do a basic cast on, knit stitch, and a basic bind off.